srobo-legacy/comp-srcomp-http/docs/endpoints.rst

 being staged, as measured by the current time falling between the open and close values of their staging times.
 They are presented in the same format as the `/matches`_ endpoint uses.

+The ``shepherding_matches`` key is a list of the matches which are currently being staged, as measured by the current time falling between the earliest shepherding signal value and time when staging closes.
+They are presented in the same format as the `/matches`_ endpoint uses.

 The ``time`` key is the current time on the server.